SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ## Part A: Import, build and deploy the project into SAP Web IDE

-1. Switch to the SAP Cloud Platform Cockpit where you have your git repository.
-Click on Web IDE button as shown to launch SAP WebIDE.
+1. Launch the [SAP Cloud Platform Cockpit's git service](https://account.hana.ondemand.com/cockpit#/globalaccount/8fd39023-a237-4d71-9b6a-ed9d1719d275/neosubaccount/06b416a3-9282-4cb7-ae72-e23031b005ca/git).
+If you completed part B of exercise 3, choose your repository if not provide your credentials (email and password) to first login and then choose `cloud-sample-spaceflight-node` and click on it.
+Click on the `Web IDE` button as shown to launch SAP WebIDE.

 ![Cockpit SAP WebIDE](./images/cockpit_webide.png)